veracruz-project/veracruz-examples/i-poc/README.md

     }
    ```

-   This policy is the corresponding policy that CCFaaS sends to VaaS whan the function "vod" is instantiated as "instance1".
+   This policy is the corresponding policy that CCFaaS sends to VaaS when the function "vod" is instantiated as "instance1".
 It also represents a policy that VaaS requires when a veracruz instance is requested.
    In this policy a third identity is provided "-----BEGIN CERTIFICATE-----\nPPPPPPPPP\n-----END CERTIFICATE-----" that allows the programs to be provided.
 It only allows writing to the programs and program_data directory so it can provision the program.

    The following json-schema describes the schema allowed.